madetech/lunchinator/README.md

 ### Using Slack App in Development

 We use `ngrok` to route traffic from the internet to our machine.
-See guide: yarn test
+See guide: https://api.slack.com/tutorials/tunneling-with-ngrok

 ### Guide to use the Lunchinator App